ckeditor/ckeditor5/docs/tutorial/editor.md

 # Editor and configuration

-## Testing environment
+## Test environment

-For the purpose of this tutorial we created a repository with the minimal setup necessary to use the editor.
+For the purposes of this tutorial, we have created a repository with the minimal setup required to use the editor.
 To follow along:

 1. [Clone this repository](https://github.com/ckeditor/tutorial-setup).
 2. Run the `npm install` command to install the dependencies.
 3. Run the `npm run dev` command to start the project.
-4. Open the URL displayed in the terminal.
+4. Open the URL displayed in your terminal.

 If everything went well, you should see a "Hello world!" text displayed on the page.